HIRING STATUS: Taking applications

 We are accepting applications for Lateral Deputy Sheriff I / II.
-You can find an application below or contact us for a paper verison.
+Note: we are not currently hiring.
+You can find an application below or contact us for a paper version.
 You must have a California Basic POST certificate and/or have attended a California Police Academy.
 We are currently not recruiting for entry level positions.

 Please submit your applications to: